 For electronic deadlines, find out whether you must submit it by midnight or by “close of business” in a particular time zone and plan to submit early to avoid potential technical problems.
 A deadline that falls on a federal holiday may be moved; be sure you know what the sponsor has planned.

 For all deadlines, you must allow enough time for the endorsement (blue sheet) process.
 You cannot submit your proposal until this process is complete.
-Try the basic timeline developed by the Sponsored Research Office to help you plan.
+Try the basic timeline developed by Sponsored Research staff to help you plan.

 Step 4: Seek expert guidance

 Make sure that your project is eligible for the program—discuss your proposal with a program officer.
 Find out whether the sponsor will review draft proposals.
-Talk with colleagues who have applied to or reviewed for this or similar programs; the Sponsored Research Office can help you identify them.
-Ask SRO or CFR what we know about the culture of the funding source.
-If possible, take time to review examples of successful proposals, which SRO can also supply.
+Talk with colleagues who have applied to or reviewed for this or similar programs; Sponsored Research staff can help you identify them.
+Ask us what we know about the culture of the funding source.
+If possible, take time to review examples of successful proposals, which we can also supply.

 Step 5: Create a budget

 At least one month before the submission deadline, start developing a budget that will support the project you want to do.
 Cover as many project costs as you can think of.
 Always include Facilities and Administration (indirect) costs, unless the sponsor doesn't allow them.
 Discuss budget details with appropriate grants staff.

-Step 6: Finalize the budget & circulate the blue sheet
+Step 6: Finalize the budget & circulate the endorsement form

 At least two weeks before the submission deadline:

-- Fill out the blue sheet (contact SRO with questions).
+- Fill out the endorsement form (contact Sponsored Research staff with questions).

 - Assemble all attachments.

-- Start collecting the signatures required before you can submit the blue sheet to SRO.
+- Start collecting the signatures required to submit the form to us.

 Depending on what you plan to do, and others' schedules, it may take several days to collect the signatures needed.
 To save time, email a copy of the draft proposal and budget to each signer so they will be ready to sign the endorsement form when you bring it to them.
 Email can be used for some of these signatures, as long the email states clearly that the sender understands and approves your project plan.